Addiction Treatment For Women in South Florida

 According to the National Council on Alcoholism and Drug Dependence, 70 percent of female drug users were sexually assaulted before their 16th birthday.
 These women weren’t sure how to process their memories and move forward, so they turned to drug obliteration instead.
 They may have felt as though they had no other choice.

-What Drugs Do Women Choose?
+What Drugs Do Women Commonly Abuse?

 A woman’s challenges and inner pain can influence what substances she puts in her body.
 But so can her hormones and her metabolism.
 Researchers have parsed the data, and they say some drugs seem more rewarding and more enticing to females.